denisfranco420/wk-6-1-denisfranco420/docs/tests/test-plan.md

 12. Test Summary (Post Execution)

-Testing confirmed that major bookstore functionalities like search, add to cart, and checkout perform correctly.
+Testing of the Book Store Web Application confirmed that major functionalities such as:

+Browsing and searching books

+Adding items to the cart

+Performing checkout and payments via Paystack

+all work correctly and consistently across browsers.
 Minor usability issues were identified in form validation and error messages.
 All high-priority defects were resolved, and the system is ready for deployment.